How Can Scripture Teach Me?

 The Scriptures Speak, and Stuff Happens

 It's often said in mainline Protestant churches that the Bible is only the Word of God when it is read with faith.
 I myself wouldn't put it quite that way.
 It seems to me that there is something inherent about the Scriptures that is the Spirit's own, in a way unlike anything else.
-Christians acknowledge this in saying that the Spirit inspired the actual writings, stories, and speeches (such as by the story-tellers, editors, and prophets) that led to the writings.
+The Spirit inspired the stories, events, speeches, and prophets which led to the writings.
+Then, the Spirit inspired the writers and editors.
 If so, much of the Spirit's greatness would have rubbed off on it.

 One way to see if it's so is to see if it bears a key mark of God's Word: it does not come back empty.
 Do the books of the Bible canon meet this standard even in non-believers' hands?
 I'm convinced it's so.
 For all of this modern culture's disbelief and cynical bitterness, it isn't rare to see the Bible's effect.
 Even in the hands on those who don't believe in Christ or even in a god, whether in art or literature, diplomacy or politics, family life or inner transcendent longings, and whenever people speak of peace or justice or morality or character or vision, something of the Word's words, meanings, ethics, and intents do in fact come through.
 Sometimes those doing it have no idea where it came from.
 Sometimes they know full well and ignore or reject God yet still learn from the truths God put into Scriptures.
 Thus, the Bible does not come back empty.

 This effect comes from another truth, one which carries forth regardless of your approach to God's speaking in Scripture: When God speaks, God creates.
 The word from God changes the old, and makes the new.
 The Testaments report that this is the pattern; the pattern also applies to the Testaments themselves.